PecoAnnArbor/ToDoApp/README.md

 # ToDoApp
-This is my Swift TodoApp
+This is my Swift TodoApp <br />
-To run: upload to XCode
+To run: upload to XCode <br />
-Choose Mobile Phone: IPhone 14
+Choose Mobile Phone: IPhone 14 <br />
-Then click the Play button
+Then click the Play button <br />